 Bite-Sized Chunks of Information

-The strength and weakness of the book lie in its brevity and lightness.
+The strength and weaknesses of the book lie in its brevity and lightness.
 Its easy-to-digest chapters are designed for readers with a short attention span, which characterizes many millennials today.
 I also found it helpful how the author included illustrations and pointed to online materials as a supplement to the book.
 Nevertheless, I think there are more ideas that can be explored in most chapters.

 What I Enjoyed Reading About

 Income is directly proportional to personal development, according to the author.
 I recently read Kiyosaki’s The Business of the 21st Century, and he wrote about the importance of self-development as well.
 You can never go wrong when you invest time and money in your own education and personal growth.
 By attending seminars, listening to audiobooks and podcasts, and reading voraciously, you will arm yourself with the most important tool in business today: information.